lavantien/dotfiles/.config/nvim/README.md

     - add to `PATH` this value `C:\Users\<name>\AppData\Local\nvim-data\mason\bin`
 - Run `nvim` the first time and wait for it to auto initialize plugins, then press `S` to sync packages
 - Run `:MasonUpdate` to install all registries, then `:Mason` and press `U` if there's any update
+- All language `servers`, `linters`, and `treesitters` are pre-installed when you first initialize Neovim
+- Make sure to run `$ nvim +che` to ensure all related dependencies are installed

 ## Features

 - Fully support Go, Rust, Lua, JavaScript/TypeScript, Python, Java, HTML/CSS, LaTeX, Markdown and DevOps techs
 - Intellisense, Snippets, Debugging, Code Objects, Pin Headers, Display Statuses, Disect Token Tree, Fuzzy Picker
 - Surround, Autotag, Improved Floating UIs, Inline Diagnostics, Cute Statusbar, Multifiles Jumper, Refactoring
-- Rainbow Indentation Guides, Smart Help, Disect Undo Tree, Git Integration, SQL/NoSQL Client, File Explorer
+- Autolint, Rainbow Indentation, Smart Help, Disect Undo Tree, Git Integration, SQL/NoSQL Client, File Explorer
 - Pre-setup 3 themes - `Gruvbox`, `Tokyo Night`, `Pine Rose` - you can just uncomment any one of them

 ## Key Bindings